grafana/grafana/docs/sources/alerting/unified-alerting/difference-old-new.md

 ## Create Loki and Mimir alerting rules

-In Grafana alerting, you can manage Loki and Mimir alerting rules using the same UI and API as your Grafana managed alerts.
+In Grafana alerting, you can manage Loki and Grafana Mimir alerting rules using the same UI and API as your Grafana managed alerts.

 ## View and search for alerts from Prometheus compatible data sources